GithubJoshuaPark/PomodoroTimer/README.md

 # Stopwatch, Timer, and Pomodoro App

-This is a simple web application that combines a stopwatch, a countdown timer, and a Pomodoro timer into a single, responsive page.
+This is a simple web application that combines
+- Stopwatch,
+- Timer, and
+- Pomodoro timer into a single, responsive page.
+It allows users to track time effectively for various tasks, whether it's for personal productivity, work sessions, or just keeping track of time in a fun way.
+The application features a user-friendly interface with clear buttons for each mode, making it easy to switch between functionalities.
+It also includes sound alerts for timer completion and supports Progressive Web App (PWA) features, allowing users to install it on their devices for offline use.

+## Project Overview

 It's built using HTML, CSS, and JavaScript, demonstrating basic web development concepts and interactive features.

 ## Features